PedroMiguelTorresCarneiro/IC/project2/partIII/readme.md

     cmake ..
     make
     ```
-    Then you can execute ./AudioCodec by choosing either lossless or lossy(coming soon) compression and providing the paths for the desired files.
+    Then you can execute ./AudioCodec by choosing either lossless or lossy compression and providing the paths for the desired files.
 Example:

     ```bash
     ./AudioCodec lossless ../../../datasets/audio/sample01.wav ../audio.mac ../newAudio.wav
+    ```

+    Or

+    ```bash
+    ./AudioCodec lossy ../../../datasets/audio/sample01.wav ../audio.mac ../newAudio.wav
     ```

     This will alow you to compress sample01.wav into the audio.mac file and then decode it into newAudio.wav (you can adjust file names to your liking).